YijieChen720/Parallel-Hough-Circle-Detector/README.md

 ## GOALS AND DELIVERABLES
 - 75% Implement a working version of CUDA circle detector with known radius (2D accumulator matrix)

-- 100% Implement a working version of CUDA circle detector with arbitary radius.
+- 100% Implement a working version of CUDA circle detector with arbitrary radius.
 Note each part of the pipeline will need to be highly parallelized.

 - 125%